KosherDiningCCL

 Kosher diets are based on traditions of the Jewish religion and follow the customs of Jewish law.
 These laws are found within the Torah, a sacred text used in the Jewish religion.
 They provide an outline of which foods are allowed, as well as how foods must be produced, processed, and prepared prior to consumption.

 Many faith-based senior living communities provide this type of diet for their residents so that they may continue to actively observe the type of diet of their choice.
-However, as society and culture has evolved, some senior living communities have transitioned to more of a “Kosher-style” diet.
+However, as society and culture has evolved, some senior living communities have transitioned to more of a Jewish-lifestyle diet.
 This allows the community to continue honoring Jewish traditions while providing increased flexibility.

 What is Kosher?